MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-foundry-sdk.md

     How does it compare to modern LLMs?
     ```

     This time, the app should respond with a comparison of the ELIZA chatbot and modern LLMs.
-The response may be quite lengthy, and the app waits until it has all been revceived from the mdeol before displaying it; which may make the app seem unresponsive.
+The response may be quite lengthy, and the app waits until it has all been revceived from the model before displaying it; which may make the app seem unresponsive.
 We'll fix that next!

 1. Enter the prompt `quit` to end the application.